Types of Flooring

 On the other hand, carpet is harder to clean, easier to stain and tracks dust underneath.
 It also has a shorter lifespan than hardwood, tile or laminate.

 A less expensive option than tile flooring is vinyl or linoleum.
-It has a lot of the tile characteristics, waterproof, easy to clean and install but a lower price.
+Luxury vinyl planks have a lot of the tile characteristics, waterproof, easy to clean and install but a lower price.

 Vinyl is not as durable as tile and cannot be installed in showers or other areas where tile can.